justinba1010/pycoin/README.md

 ## Running

-To generate an address, run `make'.
+To generate an address, run `make`.
-'make' will generate a new key-pair and spit out the public key (address) in decimal.
+`make` will generate a new key-pair and spit out the public key (address) in decimal.

 To clean up, run `make clean-keys`.